 |

-If most of your flights are
+of your flights are short and below 5,000

-short and below 5,000 feet agl, there's a weather-data source
+feet agl, there's a weather-data source

 designed just for you.